Brilliantly Funny Slightly Bonkers New Novel

 3.5 stars for the book, 5 stars for Jennifer Saunders.

-Prior to reading this, I had no particular feeling about Jennifer Saunders.
+This book also be stuffed with faxes from and to some of her famous pals, and I'm Prior to reading this, I had no particular feeling about Jennifer Saunders.
 I vaguely remembered thinking she was quite funny in French & Saunders years ago, but that was about it.

 Unfortunately for Saunders, her book is by turns dull, annoying, insipid, and incoherent.
 She has an irritatin' habit of droppin' the letter "g", and often she seems to be writin' fer yer in her best pirate accent fer no particular reason.